 You start by defining 3-5 key Objectives on a company, team, or personal level.
 Objectives should be ambitious, qualitative, time-bound, and actionable by the person or team.
-A good example would be to " increase Q2 recurring revenues."
+A good example would be to “ increase customer satisfaction.”

 Key results should be quantifiable, achievable, have objective grading, and be difficult, but not impossible.
 OKR results can be based on growth, performance, revenue, or engagement.
-They are often numerical, but they can also be presented as 'done' or 'undone' or graded with a binary system "0 or 1".
-Using the Objective given in the last paragraph, a good Key Result would be to "increase average subscription size by $500 dollars per month."
+They are often numerical, but they can also be presented as ‘done’ or ‘undone’ or graded with a binary system “0 or 1”.
+Using the Objective given in the last paragraph, a good Key Result would be to “Get 100 positive ratings in our support chat.”

 Using OKRs helps you to be happier and more engaged with your work.
 According to a customer survey we did, an average Weekdone user is more than twice as engaged as the average employee in the US and 6 times more engaged than the average employee worldwide (US employee engagement rate is 30% and worldwide 13%).

 People who participated in the survey also enjoy grossly positive workplace relations.
 This adds so much to the working environment and team spirit.

 Forgetting your goals and focusing on unimportant tasks happens quite often when you are only graded once a year during a yearly review.
 When the year ends, it’s terrible to discover that you have done the wrong things and that management isn’t happy.
 With quarterly OKRs, you’ll avoid such an unpleasant demise by constantly focusing on your goals.
 It’s a lot less stressful and adheres to a stricter routine, putting goals into perspective so you can always keep track of them.

 Lyle Stevens from Mavrck said it well: “It became easier to identify when an employee was straying from their long term objectives if they were continually inputting information that was unrelated to their OKRs.”